superjose/typestacean-learn-rust-wasm-from-typescript/README.md

 ## Notes:
 * Do not use this project structure as example for your Rust WASM or TypeScript project.
 * Trunk will get into an infinite loop if you have `trunk serve` running while editing `.ts` and `.tsx` files.
+* Folders are lowercase because rust's built-in linter warns if it doesn't follow the snake case convention.